 When you hear public relations, you might assume it's just journalists and PR professional schmoozing.
-Which may be about 10%.
-But there’s a lot more that goes into a public relations campaign.
+Well, there’s some of that.
+Not much.
+A lot more that goes into a public relations campaign.

 “The simple way to define what a public relations campaign is, in terms of media relations -- it comes down to three buckets of activity.
 I would say the first bucket is coming up with the actual story.
 The second part is the media targeting and list-building.
 The third part is doing the actual outreach to get results.”